-Palazzo Farnese is currently home to the Civic Museums, but it was born as a ducal residence on the remains of the military citadel of the Visconti era.
+Palazzo Farnese currently hosts the Civic Museums, but it was built as a ducal residence on the remains of the military citadel of the Visconti era.

 Nowadays, observing the palace from the south (Piazza Cittadella) you can still see the two distinct structures: to the west the moat and the circular tower; to the east the windows with tympanum and the refined decorations in white stone to emphasize architectural details.

-A passage in the courtyard allows you to discover that the project, not finished, foresaw a theater in the courtyard area; it can be noticed by the presence of a curved wall.
+A pass through the courtyard allows you to discover that the non-finished project foresaw a theater in the courtyard area; it can be noticed by the presence of a curved wall.

 At the end of the courtyard there are some columns that recall the ambitious project of Jacopo Barozzi, known as Vignola, for the dukes of Parma and Piacenza.

 After a few meters you will find a peculiar building, its facade cuts the right angle of the intersection offering a scenic surprise to the traveler.
-It is the Oratory of San Cristoforo, also called Oratory of Death for the congregation that managed it.
-It is a building of the end of the seventeenth century designed by the architect of the Farnese court, Valmagini, and internally decorated by the scenographers in vogue at the time, the Bibiena.
+It is the Oratory of San Cristoforo, also called Oratory of Death for the congregation that in the past managed it.
+It is a building of the end of the 17th Century designed by the architect of the Farnese court, Valmagini, and internally decorated by the scenographers in vogue at the time, the Bibiena.

-At present it houses the Piccolo Museo della Poesia, which is open to the public on Sundays.
+At present it houses the Piccolo Museo della Poesia.

-Continuing on Via Gregorio X, on the left there is a Jesuit church, nowadays a school and a theater, and at the crossroads with Via Melchiorre Gioia there is a plaque that indicates the house of this man of Piacenza's Risorgimento.
+Continuing on Via Gregorio X, on the left there is a former Jesuit church, nowadays a school and a theater, and at the crossroads with Via Melchiorre Gioia there is a plaque that indicates the house of one of the protagonists of Piacenza's Risorgimento.

 At the end of the street there is an open space overlooked by the court, which is located in the building once belonging to the Landi family; opposite there is the building of the Public Prosecutor's Office, behind whose gates there is a seventeenth-century Farnese palace, Palazzo Madama.

-Next to it the imposing facade of the fourteenth-century deconsecrated church of San Lorenzo is visible, founded by the mendicant order of the Augustinians.
+Next to it the imposing facade of the 14th Century former church of San Lorenzo is visible, founded by the mendicant order of the Augustinians.